-Valedictorian: This award recognizes a member of the graduating class with the highest cumulative grade point average (CGPA).
-In case of a tie, student academic records will be reviewed based on number of years to complete the program and number of courses repeated.

-Outstanding Student Award: The Outstanding Student Award is presented to members of the graduating class in each program in recognition of their academic achievements.

-The criteria for selecting the outstanding students are as follows:

-A student must have a cumulative grade point average of at least 3.5.

-Confirmation is made by the Registrar.

-Outstanding Citizenship Award: This award recognizes a member of the graduating class who was active in and made significant contributions to student government, campus community and the overall welfare of the student population during his/her study at Palau Community College.

-Written nominations for the Outstanding Citizenship Award may be submitted by any PCC staff or full time student to the Citizenship Award committee with supporting documents.
-The committee is made up of the Dean of Academic Affairs, recreation supervisor, presidents of Faculty Senate Association and ASPCC and the Dean of Students who also serves as the chairperson.
-In selecting the award recipient, the committee gives consideration to the following criteria.

-- 1. The student's participation in recreational, social, and student government activities. - 2.
-The student's participation in and contribution to the college community's service activities.

-- 3. The student's conduct in all phases of campus life. - 4.
-The student's contributions to the welfare of fellow students. - 5.
-The student's academic records.

-The Dean of Students makes the final certification of the award recipient.
+- Valedictorian This award recognizes a member of the graduating class with the highest CGPA.
+In case of a tie, student academic records will be reviewed based on number of years to complete the program, number of courses repeated, and participation in student activities and community services. - Outstanding Student Award The Outstanding Student Award is presented to members of the graduating class in each program in recognition of their academic achievements. - The criteria for selecting the outstanding students are as follows: - A student must have a cumulative grade point average of at least 3.5. - Confirmation is made by the Registrar. - Outstanding Citizenship Award This award recognizes a member of the graduating class who was active in and made significant contributions to student government, the campus community, and or the overall welfare of the student population during his/her study at Palau Community College. - Written nominations for the Outstanding Citizenship Award may be submitted by any PCC staff or full-time student to the Citizenship Award committee with supporting documents.
+The committee is made up of the Dean of Academic Affairs, the recreation supervisor, presidents of the Faculty Senate Association and ASPCC, and the Dean of Students who also serves as the chairperson.
+In selecting the award recipient, the committee gives consideration to the following criteria: - The student's participation in recreational, social, and/or student government activities. - The student's participation in and contribution to the college community's service activities. - The student's conduct in all phases of campus life - The student's contributions to the welfare of fellow students. - The student's academic records. - The Dean of Students makes the final certification of the award recipient.